CodingTrain/website-archive/_CodingChallenges/165-slidingpuzzle.md

       time: "24:27"

 ---

-In this coding journey(not sure if we're changing the name on YT descriptions yet?), we'll make a slide puzzle in p5.js together!
+Let's make a slide puzzle in p5.js together!
 We'll be using images, nested loops, and arrays, and by the end of our journey, we'll have a fully playable game!
-Sign up for the CuriosityStream + Nebula bundle with a 26% exclusive discount ($14.79 for a full year!) at https://curiositystream.com/codingtrain